atrial septal defect (hole in the heart)

 Special needs for children

-Growth and development.
+Growth and development

 Children with ASD have very few growth and development problems.
 If your child has slow growth, he or she will catch up after the ASD has closed or been repaired.

-Antibiotics before dental care.
+Antibiotics before dental care

-Regular health care.
 Your child should see his or her regular doctor for routine health care.